 THC Levels Impair Driving Skills

 At 5 ng about one-third of driving skills are impaired.
-Between 10-12ng about twothirds of driving skills are impaired.
-This was regardless of whether the THC was inhaled or eaten.
+Between 10-12ng about two-thirds of driving skills are impaired.
+This was regardless of whether the THC was Impairment of Driving Skills

 IMPAIRMENT AND DRUGS